dilasgoi/ebw/README.md

 - `easyconfigs`: An array of EasyBuild configurations, each consisting of:
     - `name`: The name of the EasyConfig file (`.eb`) to use for installation.
     - `options`: An object with keys and values representing the installation options.
 These are standard EasyBuild command line options.
-    - `custom_options`: An object with keys and values representing custom options that are unique to this framework, and we can implement our own logic on them.
+    - `custom-options`: An object with keys and values representing custom options that are unique to this framework, and we can implement our own logic on them.
 The possible options include:
         - `common`: A boolean value to specify a microarchitecture independent installation.
 Default value is `false`.
         - `gpu`: A boolean value to specify a GPU-specific installation.
 Default value is `false`.
         - `enabled`: A boolean value to specify if this EasyConfig should be installed or skipped.
 Default value is `true`.